 “Fair enough mate.
 I fully intend to pay you back.
 For the record, I came to you as a last resort.
 I’m not trying to get over on you.
 I got sucked into this myself.”

 Marko snorted derisively and let himself out.
 The easygoing smile slid off of Ethan’s face as the door closed.
 Under his breath, he mimicked Marko’s promise to collect.
 You’re welcome to try arsehole.
 Can’t squeeze blood from a turnip can you?
 Maybe coming here was a mistake.
 I can see he’s gonna be a problem.
 I’ll have to watch my back.
 Ethan felt his eyes growing heavy in the midst of his musings.
-All of the stress and strain of his adventures hit him at once.
-He sank into a deep, dreamless sleep.
+All of the stress and strain of his adventures suddenly hit him.
+He dropped off into a deep, dreamless sleep.

 “Hey, Janet are you asleep?”

 “Oh sorry, never mind go on to sleep.”